Coding & app building

 Repo Analysis

-Gemini CLI works well for repo analysis when you want a practical balance of high control and medium execution.
+Use Gemini CLI for repo analysis when you want medium execution, medium ease of use, and high output quality.

 Fix Bug

-Choose Gemini CLI for fix bug when you need medium delivery and medium ease of use.
+Use Gemini CLI for fix bug when you want medium execution, medium ease of use, and high output quality.

 Run Tests